Estonia–Russia relations: Political relations

-Comintern

-In 1920 the rules were laid down in Russia at the Comintern's Second Congress, Communist parties abroad were to be created either afresh or else by splitting Social Democratic parties; in any case, they were to be accountable to Moscow and not to their domestic constituencies.

-Vladimir Lenin's incapacity and death (21 January 1924) triggered a struggle for power between Leon Trotsky and Joseph Stalin.
+Soon after the foundation of the Soviet Union in 1922, the Soviet leader Vladimir Lenin's incapacity and death (on 21 January 1924) triggered a struggle for power between Leon Trotsky and Joseph Stalin.
 During the struggle Soviet foreign policy drifted.

-On 1 December 1924, Comintern conducted an attempted communist coup in Estonia.
+On 1 December 1924, Comintern conducted an unsuccessful military coup attempt in Estonia.

 Treaties between Estonia and USSR

 Before World War II, the Republic of Estonia and USSR had both signed and ratified following treaties: